mysamai/mysam/readme.md

 > mysam

-Or the server (which is available at [localhost:9090](http://localhost:9090)) via:
+Or the server only (which will be available at [localhost:9090](http://localhost:9090)) via:

 > mysam --server

-The following command line options are available:

-- __-s, --server__ - Start server mode only
-- __-d, --develop__ - Start in development mode

 # Getting started

 At first startup Sam will load the basic frontend training data (like learning your name, provide help, saying hi or to learn something new) and ask for your name.

-To talk to Sam press *CTRL + SPACE* (make sure the browser window is focused).
+To talk to Sam press *CTRL + SPACE* (make sure the window is focused).

 All inputs can be submitted with *CTRL + ENTER* (when not in a textarea).

 # Plugins

-Plugins can be installed via NPM.
+All plugins are available on NPM.
 To ask Sam about the weather run:

 > npm install mysam-weather -g